wzhu816/wzhupersonalwebsite/content/project/vba-review/index.md

 ---
 ## Perform Review

 Quality Control (QC) is a very important step to maintain the approach consistency and results accuracy.
 The QC scripts can be developed to gather all the reporting files and red-flag those suspicious results.
-The core principle is to identify the appropriate the metrics that can be used to screen out any outliers or discrepancies.
+The core principle is to identify the appropriate metrics that can be used to screen out any outliers or discrepancies.

 I have extensive experience in selecting the correct set of metrics and designing reliable QC files.
 Please let me know if there's anything I can help with for your business!

----